 Use of the Mark: Terms and Conditions

-Licensing fees are banded according to a company’s turnover.
-Half the fee is paid in advance and covers the cost of an assessment.
+Assessment and licensing fees are banded according to a company’s turnover.
+Half the fee is paid in advance and covers the cost of an assessment, feedback and ongoing engagement.
 The second half of the fee then purchases the licence to use the Mark for a period of one year (and supports us in promotional activities).

 Yes; you’ll need to disclose all the information as per the first year of signing up, though some of it may need very little refreshing, such as your tax policy.
 We’ll support you through the process.

 What happens if the ownership of my company changes during the year covered by the licence agreement.
 Will this affect the Fair Tax Mark?